joshmaker/django-admin-locking/README.md

 Locking Admin offers the following variables for customization in your `settings.py`:

 * `LOCKING_EXPIRATION_SECONDS` - Time in seconds that an object will stay locked for without a 'ping' from the server.
-Defaults to 180.
+Defaults to `180`.
 * `LOCKING_PING_SECONDS` - Time in seconds between 'pings' to the server with a request to maintain or gain a lock on the current form.
-Defaults to 15.
+Defaults to `15`.
 * `LOCKING_SHARE_ADMIN_JQUERY` - Should locking use instance of jQuery used by the admin or should it use it's own bundled version of jQuery?
 Useful because older versions of Django do not come with a new enough version of jQuery for admin locking.
-Defaults to True for Django 1.6 and later, and False for older versions of Django.
+Defaults to `True` for Django 1.6 and later, and `False` for older versions of Django.

 ## Testing